troystribling/BlueCap/README.md

 public func startScanningForServiceUUIDs(timeoutSeconds:Double, uuids:[CBUUID]!, capacity:Int? = nil) -> FutureStream<Peripheral>
 ```

-Both methods return a [SimpleFutures](https://github.com/troystribling/SimpleFutures) FutureStream&lt;Peripheral&gt; yielding the discovered peripheral and take the FutureStream capacity as input.
+Both methods return a [SimpleFutures](https://github.com/troystribling/SimpleFutures) *FutureStream&lt;Peripheral&gt;* yielding the discovered peripheral and take the FutureStream capacity as input.

-For an application to scan for peripherals advertising services  with uuids and a specified timeout after powerOn,
+For an application to scan for Peripherals advertising Services  with UUIDs and a specified timeout after powerOn,

 ```swift
 let manager = CentralManager.sharedInstance